jacquelotjeff/Jjacq-Paypal-Payment/README.md

 ### Basic configuration

-Add this lines in your app/config/config.yml file.
+Add these lines in your app/config/config.yml file.

 ```yaml
 paypal_payment: